 Indexed, 16-bit offset instructions are three-byte instructions that can access data with variable addresses at any location in memory.
 The CPU adds the unsigned contents of H:X to the 16-bit unsigned word formed by the two bytes following the opcode.
 The sum is the effective address of the operand.
-The first byte after the opcode is the most significant byte of the 16-bit offset; the second byte is the least significant byte of the 16-bit offset.
-As with direct and extended addressing, most assemblers determine the shortest form of indexed addressing.
+The first byte after the opcode is the most significant byte of the 16-bit offset; the second byte is the least significant byte of the 16-bit offset; the second byte is the least significant byte of the 16-bit offset; most assemblers determine the shortest form of indexed addressing.